m0nart/the-wardr0be/README.md

 # the-wardr0be
-JS Directory of composability and mixins for subject-oriented programming traits
+JS Directory of compose lenses and mixins for subject-oriented programming traits